CLRX/CLRX-mirror/README.md

 * OpenCL ICD (for example from AMD Catalyst driver)
 * AMD Catalyst driver or AMDGPU-PRO driver.

+and documentation requires:

+* pod2man utility for Unix manuals
+* markdown_py utility for CLRX Documentation
+* Doxygen for CLRX API Documentation

 ### Compilation

 To build system you should create a build directory in source code package: